jasonxue1/akioi-2048-python/README.md

 # akioi-2048

-A Python implementation of a customizable 2048 game engine with support for multiplier tiles and score tracking.
+Python implementation of a customizable 2048 engine with multiplier tiles and score tracking.
 Requires Python 3.8 or later.

 ## Features